Christopher Tin: To Shiver the Sky (2020)

 Tin released his third album, To Shiver the Sky, in August 2020 on the Decca Gold label.
-Like his previous albums, the eleven tracks have lyrics in multiple languages based on existing texts, with a theme of the history of aviation, expanding from "Sogno di Volare".
+Following in the same style as his previous albums, the eleven tracks have lyrics in multiple languages based on existing texts.
+The album has a theme of the history of aviation, expanding from "Sogno di Volare".
 It was funded through Kickstarter in 2018, becoming the highest funded classical music project on Kickstarter.

-The album, like the previous one, was recorded at Abbey Road Studios with Tin conducting the Royal Philharmonic Orchestra, and features guest performances by Danielle de Niese, Pene Pati, ModernMedieval Voices, Anna Lapwood, the Pembroke College Girls' Choir, the Royal Opera Chorus, and The Assembly.
+The album, like The Drop That Contained the Sea, was recorded at Abbey Road Studios, with Tin conducting the Royal Philharmonic Orchestra, and features guest performances by Danielle de Niese, Pene Pati, ModernMedieval Voices, Anna Lapwood, the Pembroke College Girls' Choir, the Royal Opera Chorus, and The Assembly.

-After being postponed due to the Covid-19 pandemic, To Shiver the Sky was premiered live on May 15, 2022 at The Anthem in Washington D.C.
+The initial premiere was postponed due to the COVID-19 pandemic.
+To Shiver the Sky was premiered live on May 15, 2022, at The Anthem in Washington, D.C.
 The premiere featured the United States Air Force Band, Choral Arts Society of Washington, and ModernMedieval.

 The Lost Birds (2022)

-Tin’s fourth album, titled The Lost Birds, was released on September 30, 2022 on the Decca Classics label, debuting at No. 2 on the Billboard Classical Charts.
-It was nominated for a Grammy award in the 'Best Classical Compendium' category, with winners to be announced in February 2023.
-The album features popular British ensemble VOCES8 and Tin’s longtime collaborators the Royal Philharmonic Orchestra.
+Tin’s fourth album, titled The Lost Birds, was released on September 30, 2022, on the Decca Classics label, debuting at No. 2 on the Billboard Classical Charts.
+It was subsequently nominated for a Grammy Award for Best Classical Compendium.
+The album is a musical memorial to bird species driven to extinction by humankind and a celebration of their beauty, while also presenting a warning about humanity's own tenuous existence on the planet.
 It consists of twelve movements, ten of which use texts by poets Emily Dickinson, Sara Teasdale, Edna St. Vincent Millay, and Cristina Rossetti, along with two purely instrumental tracks.
 Unlike Tin’s previous works, all movements of the piece are sung in English.
-The album is a musical memorial to bird species driven to extinction by humankind and a celebration of their beauty, while also presenting a warning about humanity's own tenuous existence on the planet.
 The album was funded once again via Kickstarter, and Tin broke his own record for highest funded classical music project on the platform.

-The Lost Birds was recorded in two parts; the vocal elements of the album were recorded at the VOCES8 Centre, conducted by Barnaby Smith, while the instrumental elements were recorded at Abbey Road Studios, conducted by Tin.
+The Lost Birds features popular British ensemble VOCES8 and Tin’s longtime collaborators the Royal Philharmonic Orchestra.
+It was recorded in two parts; the vocal elements of the album were recorded first at the VOCES8 Centre, conducted by Barnaby Smith, while the instrumental elements were recorded at Abbey Road Studios, conducted by Tin.
 This allowed better balance between the choir and the orchestra.

-The Lost Birds was premiered virtually by VOCES8 as part of their 'LIVE from London' series on October 15, 2022.
-The performance featured The VOCES8 Foundation Choir and Orchestra, with Barnaby Smith conducting.
-The work’s live premiere is scheduled for February 25, 2023 at Stanford University.
-This will also be the first performance using the reduced, chamber orchestration of the work.
+The Lost Birds was premiered virtually by VOCES8 as part of their 'LIVE from London' series on October 15, 2022, featuring The VOCES8 Foundation Choir and Orchestra, with Barnaby Smith conducting.
+The work’s live premiere occurred on February 25, 2023, at Stanford University, with Tin conducting VOCES8 and the VOCES8 Foundation Scholars, and featuring a reduced chamber orchestration performed by the Friction Quartet and pianist Keisuke Nakagoshi.